Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 Tan JK et al. Platelet-rich plasma and cellular signaling pathways.
 European Journal of Medical Research.

-Piao L, Park H. Prediction of cell recovery rates in platelet-rich plasma preparation through centrifugation.
+Piao L, Park H. Prediction of cell recovery rates in PRP preparation through centrifugation.
 PLoS One.

 Nejati P et al. Leukocyte-rich versus leukocyte-poor platelet-rich plasma.
 Journal of Pain Management.